Prag8855/aab/content/guides/german-health-insurance.md

 If you come from another EU country, your health insurance might cover you in Germany.
 You can use your [European Health Insurance Card](/glossary/EHIC) to get healthcare.

-**If you visit Germany**, your EU health insurance covers medical emergencies.[^23] It only covers treatments that can't wait until you go home.
+- **If you visit Germany**
+    Your EU health insurance covers medical emergencies.[^23] It only covers treatments that can't wait until you go home.
 For example, if you break your ankle on a hike, it covers the hospital visit.
 If you stay longer than 3 months, you must get German health insurance.[^38]

-**If you study in Germany**, your EU health insurance covers you until you graduate, and during your job search after graduation.[^39] It covers all treatments that can't wait until after your studies.
+- **If you study in Germany**
+    Your EU health insurance covers you until you graduate, and during your job search after graduation.[^39] It covers all treatments that can't wait until after your studies.

 If health insurance is cheaper in your home country, [[EHIC]] is a good way to save money, because you don't need German health insurance.
 Apply for EHIC with your health insurance in your home country.[^16]